 ABOUT THE DEPARTMENT

 The Wyoming Department of Insurance is responsible for regulating the business of insurance in the state of Wyoming.
-The department licenses and regulates insurance companies, risk retention and purchasing groups, motor clubs, preneed funeral homes, agents, brokers, adjusters, and consultants; approves policy filings, investigates consumer complaints; monitors financial condition and solvency of insurance companies and collects premium and surplus lines taxes.
+The Department licenses and regulates insurance companies, multiple employer welfare arrangements, risk retention and purchasing groups, motor clubs, service contract providers, preneed funeral homes, agents, brokers, adjusters, consultants, pharmacy benefit managers, and third party administrators; approves policy filings, investigates consumer complaints; monitors financial condition and solvency of insurance companies and collects premium and surplus lines taxes.

 Examination - The Department is responsible for financial solvency examinations of domestic insurance companies and field examinations of resident insurance agencies.

 Consumer Complaints - The Department provides optimum consumer protection and support to Wyoming residents by investigating consumer complaints and resolving issues on insurance matters.

 Policy Filings - The Department reviews policy form filings for compliance and conformance with state laws and regulations.